n-claes/legolas/docs/content/misc/contributing.md

 sidebar:
   nav: "leftcontents"
 toc: true
+last_modified_at: 2020-10-27
 ---

 Legolas is developed as an open-source code, which means that we welcome contributions that improve the code in any way.
 The ideal way to do this is following a proper [GitHub workflow](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 This means that you first fork the main Legolas repository, make the edits you want and then submit a [pull request](https://github.com/n-claes/legolas/pulls).